To download your Access Keys, please visit our website Access Key Library

 What do our Access Keys involve?

 AccessAbilityAustralia write Access Keys in a clear, concise and meaningful tone that help people process new concepts.
-We aim to determine what the experience will entail and work toward helping to support the visitor experiences to be engaging, calm, enjoyable and successful through the use of an Access Key.
+We support Access Key participants to engage with experiences calmly, enjoyably and successfully.

 For people who are blind or live with low vison, every Access Key developed is also available in large print format for free download from our library page.
 In collaboration with Vision Australia, Access Keys are also available in Braille or audio.
 Please contact AccessAbilityAustralia for further information.

-For optimum outcomes and positive experiences, we recommend obtaining Access Keys at least two weeks prior to the visitor experience taking place.
+For optimum outcomes and positive experiences, we recommend obtaining Access Keys at least two weeks prior to community experience taking place.
 Full implementation guidelines are provided with every Access Key.

 By joining our mailing list, you will be kept up to date on new Access Keys as they become available.
 Please go to our Contact Us page to register.

-How do our Access Keys link with visitor experiences?
+How do our Access Keys link with community experiences?

 AccessAbilityAustralia work closely with our clients developing collaborative and professional working relationships in order to individually structure and accurately customise and develop Access Keys.